-8.2 Thursday-This picture above has nothing to with Cadillac Mountain but I had to stick it in somewhere. t the left side of the lake, called Jordan Pond, is a very exquisite place to eat, but it books up early and we were not able to make reservations, the pond, however, was pretty and wanted to at least mention it.
+This picture above has nothing to with Cadillac Mountain but I had to stick it in somewhere.
+To the left side of the lake, called Jordan Pond, is a very exquisite place to eat, but it books up early and we were not able to make reservations, the pond, however, was pretty and I wanted to at least mention it.